dhrn/dhrn/README.md

-- 🔭 I’m currently working on Angular.
+- 🔭 I’m currently working on Angular and React.js.
 - 🌱 I’m currently learning Angular, Typescript ... pretty much everything that required to solve the business problem
 - 💬 Ask me about Angular, Typescript